svedev0/coreboy-net8/README.md

 and/or rewritten in order to ensure compatibility and modern best practices.

 Some sacrifices have been made in order to increase velocity.
-For instance, native desktop support for Linux and MacOS were temporarily cut but are now being implemented (at least for Linux).
+For instance, native desktop support for MacOS has been cut but the goal is to implement it in the future.

 ## Contributing